DoctorMcKay/node-steam-session/README.md

 into an account that has email-based Steam Guard enabled.
 Thus, this will only be emitted after successfully logging into such an account.

+At this time, this event is only emitted when logging in using EAuthTokenPlatformType = SteamClient.
+It's not presently possible to get a machine token for the WebBrowser platform (and MobileApp platform doesn't support machine tokens at all).

 When this event is emitted, the [`steamGuardMachineToken`](#steamguardmachinetoken) property contains your new machine token.